paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/01/2021_in_review/index.md

 title: 'All at Sea: 2021 in Review'
 date: 2022-01-03T22:30:00Z
 location:
   locality: Bexhill-on-Sea
   country-name: England
 summary: Nothing lasts forever.
-image:
+photo:
   url: /articles/2022/01/2021_in_review/west_pier.jpg
   alt: A dilapidated West Pier.
 category:
   - Personal
   - Review of the year
 accentColor: '#a4d'
 ---
 As the gently rolling waves shimmered in the late summer sunlight, I waded into the Solent.
 I had taken up sea swimming at the start of the second lockdown, but only now could I enjoy warmer waters.
 It was a rare moment of peace in a year of heartbreak and loss.